IndecisiveFly/LCD_Clock/README.md

-#LCD Clock for Raspberry Pi using WiringPi Library
+#LCD Clock for Raspberry Pi
+Simple clock program to run on a Raspberry Pi through the use of the WiringPi Library.
+Created as a project for CSU Chico EECE 437.

 ## To Run

+ $make

  $gpio load i2c